-November 22, 2016
+November 15, 2017

-The Honorable Rick Metsger, Chairman The Honorable J. Mark McWatters, Board Member National Credit Union Administration 1775 Duke Street Alexandria, Virginia 22314
+The Honorable J. Mark McWatters, Chairman The Honorable Rick Metsger, Board Member National Credit Union Administration 1775 Duke Street Alexandria, Virginia 22314

-Dear Chairman Metsger and Board Member McWatters:
+Dear Chairman McWatters and Board Member Metsger:

-I am pleased to transmit KPMG LLP's (KPMG) report on its audit of the NCUA's closing package schedule, which includes other assets and contributed capital of the NCUA as of September 30, 2016 and the related notes.
+I am pleased to transmit KPMG LLP's (KPMG) report on its audit of the NCUA's closing package schedule, which includes other assets and contributed capital of the NCUA as of September 30, 2017 and the related notes.
 NCUA prepared the closing package schedule in accordance with the Office of Management and Budget (OMB) Circular No. A-136 Revised, Financial Reporting Requirements, and subjected them to audit.

-Under a contract monitored by NCUA OIG, KPMG, an independent certified public accounting firm, performed an audit of NCUA's closing package schedule as of September 30, 2016.
-KPMG conducted the audit in accordance with auditing standards generally accepted in the United States of America, in accordance with the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and in accordance with Office of Management and Budget (OMB) Bulletin No. 15-02, Audit Requirements for Federal Financial Statements.
-Those standards and OMB Bulletin No. 15-02 require that KPMG plan and perform the audit to obtain reasonable assurance about whether the closing package schedule is free from material misstatement.
+Under a contract monitored by NCUA OIG, KPMG, an independent certified public accounting firm, performed an audit of NCUA's closing package schedule as of September 30, 2017.
+KPMG conducted the audit in accordance with auditing standards generally accepted in the United States of America, in accordance with the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and in accordance with Office of Management and Budget (OMB) Bulletin No. 17-03, Audit Requirements for Federal Financial Statements.
+Those standards and OMB Bulletin No. 17-03 require that KPMG plan and perform the audit to obtain reasonable assurance about whether the closing package schedule is free from material misstatement.

-KPMG's audit report for the FY2016 Consolidated Financial Statements of the U. S. Government includes: (1) an opinion on the closing package schedule, (2) conclusions on internal controls over the closing package schedule, and (3) compliance and other matters specific to the closing package schedule.
+KPMG's audit report for the FY 2017 Consolidated Financial Statements of the U. S. Government includes: (1) an opinion on the closing package schedule, (2) internal control over financial reporting specific to the closing package financial statements, and (3) compliance and other matters specific to the closing package schedule.
 In its audit, KPMG found:

-- The closing package schedule presents fairly, in all material respects, the other assets and contributed capital of the National Credit Union Administration as of September 30, 2016 in conformity with U.S. generally accepted accounting principles; - There were no material weaknesses in internal controls related to the closing package schedule: - There were no significant deficiencies related to internal controls related to the closing package schedule; and - There were no instances of reportable noncompliance with laws and regulations it tested or other matters that are required to be reported related to the closing package schedule, which could have a direct and material effect on the determination of the closing package schedule amounts.
+- The closing package schedule presents fairly, in all material respects, the other assets and contributed capital of the National Credit Union Administration as of September 30, 2017, in conformity with U.S. generally accepted accounting principles; - There were no significant deficiencies related to internal control for the closing package schedule considered to be material weaknesses; and - There were no instances of noncompliance with other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 17-03.

 To ensure the quality of the audit work performed, we reviewed KPMG's approach and planning of the audit, evaluated the qualifications and independence of the auditors, monitored the progress of the audit at key points, and reviewed and accepted KPMG's report and related documentation and inquired of its representatives.
 Our review, as differentiated from an audit in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, opinions on NCUA's closing package schedule or conclusions about the effectiveness of internal control or conclusions on compliance with laws and regulations, as it relates to the closing package schedule.
-KPMG is responsible for the attached auditor report dated November 14, 2016, and the conclusions expressed in the reports.
+KPMG is responsible for the attached auditor report dated November 14, 2017, and the conclusions expressed in the report.
 However, our review disclosed no instances where KPMG did not comply, in all material respects, with generally accepted government auditing standards.

 We would like to extend our thanks to NCUA management and staff involved in issuing the closing package schedule within the established milestones.
-In addition, we appreciate the professionalism, courtesies, and cooperation extended to KPMG throughout the audit and our oversight of the audit process.
+In addition, we appreciate the professionalism, courtesies, and cooperation extended to KPMG and the OIG throughout the audit and our oversight of the audit process.